 Model validation is the set of processes and activities intended to verify that models are performing as expected.

-According to BBA, this is defined within the regulatory guidance as “the set of processes and activities intended to verify that models are performing as expected, in line with their design objectives, and business uses [to identify] potential limitations and assumptions, and assesses their possible impact.”
+According to the Supervisory Guidance on Model Risk Management (SR 11-7) issued by the FED, this is defined within the regulatory guidance as “the set of processes and activities intended to verify that models are performing as expected, in line with their design objectives and business uses.
+Effective validation helps ensure that models are sound.
+It also identifies potential limitations and assumptions, and assesses their possible impact.”

 Therefore, during model validation, we verify that the model executes correctly.
 A typical validation process consists of the following aspects:

 - verifying that the model input and model output is clean (i.e. does not contain outliers or missing data).
 In addition, verifying that sufficient controls are in place to deal with occasional data quality issues as well as with sparse missing inputs

 - checking that the model input is stable and representative, meaning that e.g. the dataset on which a model is trained is representative of the data on which the model is executed

 - verifying the model implementation, which means that we are testing the model expectations

 - analyzing model performance